PeterCamilleri/CX16/docs/more_memory.md

 I distinctly remember being very impressed when I first heard of the Commodore 64 computer.
 It felt like we were finally getting a machine with a "full" 64K of memory.
-This feeling lasted until you turned the machine on and saw:
+This feeling lasted until the machine was turned on and I saw:

 ![C64 Boot](../images/C64_startup_animiert.gif)

+Only 39811 bytes free.
+What was going on?
+Why so little?

-At this point the reality of needing OS and language ROMs, video buffers, and BASIC interpreter data overhead sank in.
+At this point the reality of needing OS and language ROMs, I/O devices, video buffers, and BASIC interpreter data overhead sank in.

 That was then.
 This is now!